Althaf914/infoBatch/README.md

 Vigneswari: Guys can you reply please
 Althaf: No format.
 Guy's share mobile number to make communication easy.
 Vigneswari: Is it ok with others?
+Althaf: Iswarya already shared.
+Don't tell in the meet about sharing numbers.